bjd2385/threatstack-rule-manager/backend/README.md

 5. Bash autocompletions would be cool.
 6. Ensure logging includes source and destination rule/ruleset IDs, so we know where `*-localonly` copies came from for reproducibility.
 Probably `DEBUG` loglevel.
 7. Add a db for faster/better lookups than just plain directory traversal.
 8. Might need to look into `refresh` locks, so multiple refresh requests aren't made at the same time.
-This could be enforced in front end React state, but...
+This could be enforced in front end React state, but..